 Future Care Capital Trustees

 Future Care Capital’s Board of Trustees is Chaired by Andrew Whelan.
-The Board of Trustees has a total of six members, tasked with ensuing that Future Care Capital achieves its charitable objects set out in their articles of association.
+The Board of Trustees has a current total of four members (recruitment is underway to appoint new Trustees), tasked with ensuing that Future Care Capital achieves its charitable objects set out in their articles of association.

 Chairman of the Board of Trustees